Anush075/test-scripts/README.md

-This is my practice test script folder.
+This is to save my practice test scripts